CZ-NIC/knot/doc/operation.rst

 DNSSEC key states
 =================

-During its lifetime, DNSSEC key finds itself in different states.
-Most of the time it is usually used for signing the zone and published in the zone.
-In order to change this state, one type of a key rollover is necessary, and during this rollover, the key goes through various states, with respect to the rollover type and also the state of the other key being rolled-over.
+During its lifetime, a DNSSEC key finds itself in different states.
+Most of the time it is used for signing the zone and published in the zone.
+In order to change this state, one type of a key rollover is necessary, and during this rollover, the key goes through various states with respect to the rollover type and also the state of the other key being rolled-over.

 First, let's list the states of the key being rolled-in.